Master’s in Data Science Programs in West Virginia

 - The WVU Innovation Corporation (WVUIC) provides access to WVU’s researchers, equipment, and test facilities.

 Finally, we should mention Marshall University and its Center for Environmental, Geotechnical and Applied Sciences (CEGAS).
 Geospatial science plays a part in West Virginia’s industry sectors (think coal, forests, water, and transportation) and CEGAS has been around for a very long time.

 WVU has one distance learning options, an MS in Business Data Analytics.

 WVU’s online MS in Business Data Analytics is offered by the AACSB-accredited College of Business and Economics.
 It’s aimed at folks who have a bachelor’s degree in a relevant field (e.g. business, statistics, engineering, economics, etc.) and want some exposure to the world of data.
 You’ll be expected to provide your work history on your application.

-We like it because the curriculum has a strong technical flavor.
 Coursework covers business intelligence, statistical techniques, data mining, database management, data visualization, ethics, and analytical tools.
 Students are also required to complete a capstone project.

 Data Science Scholarships in West Virginia

 We couldn’t find any specific university scholarships for WVU and Marshall’s big data programs.
 But please talk to the university’s Graduate Studies Office before you rule out any options.
 Universities will often help you find other sources of funding (e.g. low-interest loans, diversity scholarships, education grants, etc.).

 Data Science Events in West Virginia

 Data Science Meetups & Communities in West Virginia